Online MBA in Nebraska

 7. Wayne State College

-The program is 30 credits in length, which consists of 8 core courses and 2 elective courses.
+The program is 30 credits in length, which consists of 8 core courses and two elective courses.
 All classes are delivered 100%, and no campus visits are required.
 Students can study at their own pace, and learning activities can include instructor lecture notes, written assignments, quizzes, essay testing, group work, and more.
 Students should expect to spend 6-9 hours per week per course.
 No concentrations are offered.
 Prerequisite courses in statistics, accounting, marketing, and other core business subjects are required before professional level classes can commence.

 To be admitted into the MBA program, students must follow a two-step application process.
 Students must first apply to Graduate Studies, and then if accepted, apply for the MBA Program.
 Graduate Studies applicants must submit proof of an undergraduate degree and complete a Graduate Application For Admission Form.
 MBA Program applicants must submit an official GRE or GMAT exam score, along with a graduate degree reference form.